learninglab-dev/ll-first-reactLab/walkthrough.md

 Back to our file structure: Now open `src`.
 All the code we'll write needs to be in this folder.
 Otherwise, Webpack won't see it to package it into our app.
 This app looks a little funny because I've made two copies of it for you.
 In the folder `01_example` is the completed code; the code you're currently running.
 In the folder, `02_starter` is a template; this is where you'll write your code.

 ### Index.js: The Entry Point
 Every react app has an entry point.
 It's typically in a file called `Index.js`, though you can name this file whatever you like.
-This file is the place where we connect react to the output API of our app.
-In this case, since we're making an app for the web, this is where React connect to the browser's DOM.
+This file is the place where we connect React to the output API of our app.
+In this case, since we're making an app for the web, this is where React connects to the browser's DOM.

-To get started, open up `index.js`.
-At the top you'll see some `import` statements.
-One is commented out.
-Uncomment it and then comment out the statement that says `import App from './01_example/App'`.
-This switches from running the example app to the starter pack.
-If you check back in your browser, you should now see a blank page.
-(If you've stopped your server in the meanwhile, head back over to Terminal and hit `npm start` again to get the blank page.)

-So what's this index file doing?
+To see how, open up `index.js`.
 Because it's so short, let's walk through it line by line:

 ```
 import React from 'react'